Gymnobela bairdii: Description

 out before reaching the middle of the whorls.
 The whole surface of the whorls, including the ribs, is covered with conspicuous, raised, spiral cinguli, between which there are two or three smaller ones, separated by deep concave grooves of about the same breadth.
 The whole surface is covered by distinct, raised lines of growth.
 The aperture is oblong-ovate and is rather large.
 The columella is nearly straight, somewhat prolonged, its inner edge forming a slight sigmoid curve.
 The siphonal canal is short, broad, narrowed at the tip and not recurved.
 The outer lip is sharp and thin.
 The posterior sinus is broad and rather deep, with regularly rounded margins, corresponding to the lines on the subsutural band.
 Below the shoulder the lip projects considerably forward and then is somewhat flattened and recedes gradually to the base of the short and broad siphonal canal.
 The whorls of the protoconch are very small and generally eroded so far as to appear smooth.
 The shell is white or grayish white, without any distinct epidermis.
 The aperture is clear white.
 The animal is destitute of operculum and eyes.

 Distribution

-G. bairdii can be found off the North American coast, ranging from New Jersey south to Florida, between depths of 1061 m and 4062 m.
+Gymnobela bairdii can be found off the North American coast, ranging from New Jersey south to Florida, between depths of 1061 m and 4062 m.